skellis46/finger-pointing-moon/ongoing-notes.md

 - notes organised by date

+## 20200203 - zuboff and the unrecognizable

+>One explanation for surveillance capitalism’s many triumphs floats above them all: it is unprecedented.
+The unprecedented is necessarily unrecognizable.
+When we encounter something unprecedented, we automatically interpret it through the lenses of familiar categories, thereby rendering invisible precisely that which is unprecedented. [@zuboff_age_2019 Chapter 1]

+- as if through the practice we might look for the unprecedented (but how to recognise it?)
+To push away from the familiar.

 ## 20200124 - epistemic values and principles

 - possible over-arching objectives are about these two things: epistemic values and principles